 My process and my inspiration are material-focused.
 Using non-organic discarded materials and reworking them to create unexpectedly organic shapes and patterns.
 I aim to create jewelry and accessories that demand a fundamental reconsideration of material and purpose.
 I strive to make jewelry that is distinctive and surprising.
 Jewelry that is contemporary and makes a creative and thoughtful statement.

-This body of work came to life through a common deep rooted passion to working toward sustainable development.
+This body of work came to life through a common deep rooted passion to work toward using sustainable materials in my work.
 In an over-consuming society, already struggling to solve the problems of tomorrow, eco-design offers a new path to more environmentally friendly products, by up-cycling and repurposing discarded materials into useful art.

 The function and material nature of jewelry does not concern me as much as the presence and feeling of an object that has been transformed from one material, having one purpose, into something entirely different.